isabelle-prover/admin/docs/architecture.rst

 Overview
 --------

+There are three kinds of servers:

-The central server is the *Jenkins leader*, which runs on a low-resource virtual machine.
+1. The central server is the *leader*, which runs on a low-resource virtual machine.
-It mainly hosts a web server and the Jenkins instance.
+   It mainly hosts an Apache web server and the Jenkins instance.
-It performs regular polling of the repositories and starts and coordinates builds on the *Jenkins workers*.
+   It performs regular polling of the repositories and starts and coordinates builds on the workers.

-Workers require a lot of resources.
+2. *Workers* require a lot of resources.
+   There are various kinds of workers with different configuration based on hosting provider and OS platform.

+3. The *AFP submission* system is a single, low-end machine.
+   The leader acts as a proxy for that machine.

 Components